soi-20/brains/_pages/strategy.md

 Market-size is not important at all.
 Numbers are about the past if you wanna create new things, you need to focus on what's the one that can't be copied and people don't know they need it yet.

-If you are thinking about market-size, you are thinking how to beat the competitors.
+If you thinking about market-size, the market you are talking about is old and full of competitors.
+Market means buyers not a customer segment or existing category.

 So.
 Igore competition, don’t be data-driven.
+Create your own category.

 # Chp3.
 Right Midset of Excetuation